Okay, so – WHY exactly would I want to go to Sweden in the dead of winter (with minimal daylight) and call it a “vacation”?

 CHOOSE FROM AN ARRAY OF TOURS

 [Reindeer in Abisko!
 Normally, you have to pay to see the reindeer (and it’s usually included in the Sami Tour, I believe), but we got to see them for free!
-A storm was coming into Abisko, and I guess the guy driving our shuttle worked with the reindeer and had to do something before the storm came in, so he had to stop by and we got to hang out with them for like 20 mins!
+A storm was coming, and I guess the guy driving our shuttle worked with the reindeer and had to do something before the storm came in, so he had to stop by and we got to hang out with them for like 20 mins!
 Still not sure how I feel about it, though – I know they are essential for the Sami people, and they do get to roam free, but I’m not exactly sure why these 2 are tied up. :(]

 There are a shit ton of tours you can do, too.
 Check with your accommodation, but they pretty much all offer the same ones.
 They include ice climbing, snowshoeing, cross country skiing, dog sledding, a tour to the Sami huts, etc.